 One-on-one psychotherapy is the primary treatment for Dissociative Identity Disorder, and the goal is to unify, as much as possible, the separate personalities into one self.
-When the different personalities stop seeing each other as separate, this is called “fusion”.
+When the different personalities stop seeing each other as separate, this is “fusion”.
 Although “final fusion”, where all the identities become one, is an ideal goal, it is unrealistic to expect all people to be able to get to this point.
 A better end for many people is to unify aspects of their identities, like age, gender, or specific skills.

 Stages of therapy

 The process of treating Dissociative Identity Disorder usually follows three basic stages.
 The first stage begins with building a trusting relationship between the individual and the therapist, which is a major step for people who have suffered significant abuse in their lives.
 This stage also focuses on improving general functioning and increasing safety.
 This involves developing strategies to manage the dangerous and harmful behaviors that are all too common in the disorder.

 The second stage of treatment involves carefully exploring the traumatic memories that led to the creating of multiple identities early in life.
 This is often a very emotionally trying process.
 The therapist and individual work together to undo the divided, fragmented memories of youth.
 The goal is to rework them into a more unified personal history.
 During this process, the identities that harbor the traumatic memories share them with the identities that lack the memories.
 This is a cautious, gradual process that requires sufficient time and a slowed pace to enable people to deal with acknowledging these memories in a safe way.